giantswarm/docs/sources/reference/registry.md

     registry.giantswarm.io/acmecorp/exampleimage:1.4.2

 We will be using the company name `acmecorp` throughout this page as a placeholder for your respective company name.

+If you aren't planning to share your images with other users, you can of course use your default company name, which is identitcal with your user name.

 ## Logging in